qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

      - [boolean]

        Default: False
-     - If the specified GeoPackage, checking this option will remove it and create a new one.
+     - If the specified GeoPackage exists, checking this option will remove it and create a new one.
    * - **Save layer styles into GeoPackage**
      - SAVE_STYLES